JohriLab/Bvalcalc/docs/source/introduction/generate_params.rst

 .. code-block:: bash

-    Bvalcalc --generate_params human
+    Bvalcalc --generate_params homsap_cds

-This will save a copy of `HumanParams.py` with population parameters specific to humans in the current folder, ready for calculating B
+This will save a copy of `HomSap_Cds_Params.py` with population parameters specific to human CDS (coding sequence) in the current folder, ready for calculating B